Altran-PT-GDC/Robot-Framework-Test-FX-Library/README.md

 The library was created in Java (using Robot Framework Javalib Core).
 This makes that the RF scripts can be runned with Jython.

-#### NOTE: In order to use Python instead of Jython, you should use our remote library feature, please follow these [instructions](https://github.com/Altran-PT-GDC/Robot-Framework-Test-FX-Library/wiki/4.-Executing-Test-Scripts#running-remote-library).
+NOTE: In order to use Python instead of Jython, you should use our remote inteface feature, please follow these [instructions](https://github.com/Altran-PT-GDC/Robot-Framework-Test-FX-Library/wiki/4.-Executing-Test-Scripts#running-remote-library).

 ## Getting Started